Unveiling the Hidden Treasures of the Wine World

 Savagnin

 With over 900 years of history under its belt, Savagnin has its roots in the Jura, France.
-In the realm of wine, Savagnin is most commonly used for Vin Jaune, or "yellow wine."
-This sherry-like wine ages under a film of yeast in a barrel, leading to an intricate tapestry of flavors and a nutty, heady aroma that's sure to captivate your senses.
+Savagnin is most commonly used for Vin Jaune, or "yellow wine."
+This sherry-like wine ages under a film of yeast in a barrel, leading to an intricate tapestry of flavors and a nutty, heady aroma.

 Frappato

 You’ll find Frappato in Sicily, Italy, where the light-bodied red grape variety is grown on the southeastern coast.
 It’s cherry-colored, aromatic, and low in tannin.
-It brings an exciting new dimension to varietal wines and forms an integral part of the regional Cerasuolo di Vittoria wine.
-Expect to find a delightful mix of power and delicacy in a bottle of Frappato.
+It's used for both single varietal wines and as a blending grape in the regional Cerasuolo di Vittoria wine.
+Expect to find a delightful mix of power and delicacy when you're drinking Frappato.

 Carricante